-Cerebrovascular disease (CVD) refers to all conditions in which the circulation of blood flow to a particular part of the brain is temporarily or permanently cut off.
+Cerebrovascular diseases (CVD) refer to all conditions where the circulation of blood flow to a particular part of the brain is either temporarily or permanently cut off.

 Everyone knows, either directly or indirectly, of someone who has suffered a stroke or an aneurysm.

-These diseases can have permanent effects and even be fatal.
-At best, they are very frightening and should cause you to take better care of your life and habits.
+These diseases can have permanent effects and can even be fatal.
+At best, they are very frightening and should motivate you to take better care of your life and habits.

-Most people, however, aren’t sufficiently aware of this class of disease.
+Most people, however, aren’t sufficiently aware of this type of disease.

-Nevertheless, there are certain factors that you should consider with respect to these kinds of diseases and their associated indicators that can reduce their impact on your life.
+Nevertheless, there are certain factors that you should consider with respect to these kinds of cerebrovascular diseases and their associated indicators in order to reduce their impact on your life.

-It’s something worth dedicating your time and energy to learning about.
+It’s something dedicating your time and energy to learning about them.

 The four most common cerebrovascular diseases

-As we pointed out in the beginning, a cerebrovascular disease is characterized by an interruption in the blood supply to the brain.
+As we pointed out at the start, cerebrovascular diseases are characterized by an interruption in the blood supply to the brain.

-We have covered the subject of atherosclerosis many times on this blog: it occurs when you have very high cholesterol levels along with inflammation in the arteries of the brain.
+We have covered the subject of atherosclerosis several times on this blog.: It occurs when you have very high cholesterol levels along with inflammation in the arteries of the brain.

 This is not an insignificant issue: prevention and having good lifestyle habits now will really pay off in the future.